monopole/snt/README.md

 tutorial begins by writing a small server with a sufficient number of configurable knobs.
-It then runs the server through a lifecycle as a cluster app using raw k8s, and then moves on to use two higher level approaches to cluster apps.
+It then runs the server through a lifecycle as a cluster app using raw k8s and higher level approaches to cluster apps.

 ## Prerequisites